WHAT TO EXPECT

 What should you expect from a church plant, particularly Christ Church PCA?

-In our church plant, or our baby church, there are people who are mature in their faith, people who are young in their faith, and people who are wondering what faith is.
+Maybe you are asking what kind of people are involved in a young church.
+At Christ Church there are people who are mature in their faith, people who are young in their faith, and people who are wondering what faith is.
 You should know that however you describe your faith, you are welcome here.
 Also, you should know that we have a simple approach to ministry.
-We are focused on proclaiming the Gospel message, while, worshiping and living together in a community, which is finding meaning for all of life in that Gospel message.
+We are focused on proclaiming the Gospel message, while, worshiping and living together in light of the Gospel as a community of people connecting in Jesus.